Nanopore Digest: 31st January 2019

 Webinar: Transcriptome of an Agricultural Pest Delineated by Oxford Nanopore RNA-Seq

-In this webinar Anthony Bayega of McGill University will describe how Oxford Nanopore long-read RNA-seq was used to explore the transcriptional landscape of a damaging agricultural pest.
+In this webinar Anthony Bayega of McGill University will describe how Oxford Nanopore long-read RNA-seq was used to explore the transcriptional landscape of a damaging agricultural pest, the webinar took place on Thursday 14th February 2019.

 Ongoing discussions and questions in the Nanopore Community